Makuuchi: Retiring

-Unlike other sumo ranks, a yokozuna cannot be demoted, but in exchange their performance is held to a very high standard.
-A yokozuna is expected to regularly win championships, or at least be a serious contender for them, and even a single make-koshi (losing record) can pose concerns.
-It is common for a yokozuna to withdraw from a tournament for health reasons, even after the tournament has started, if they find themselves unable to perform at the expected level.
-A yokozuna who is consistently unable to compete at the peak of the sport is expected to retire from competition altogether.
-The strength and informal nature of these expectations are a major reason that the promotion criteria for yokozuna are so strict in the first place.
+Unlike other sumo ranks, a cannot be demoted, but in exchange their performance is held to a very high standard.
+A is expected to regularly win championships, or at least be a serious contender for them, and even a single (losing record) can pose concerns.
+It is common for a to withdraw from a tournament for health reasons, even after the tournament has started, if they find themselves unable to perform at the expected level.
+A who is consistently unable to compete at the peak of the sport is expected to retire from competition altogether.
+The strength and informal nature of these expectations are a major reason that the promotion criteria for are so strict in the first place.

-Retirement can also in some cases (such as Futahaguro, Asashōryū, or Harumafuji) be prompted by a judgment that the yokozuna has not upheld the dignity of the rank, independent of tournament performance.
+Retirement can also in some cases (such as Futahaguro, Asashōryū, or Harumafuji) be prompted by a judgment that the has not upheld the dignity of the rank, independent of tournament performance.

 Notices

-In extremely rare instances the Yokozuna Deliberation Council can, with over two-thirds of the members in favor, issue notices to yokozuna whose performance as well as poise and character are contrary to what is expected of the rank.
+In extremely rare instances the Yokozuna Deliberation Council can, with over two-thirds of the members in favor, issue notices to whose performance as well as poise and character are contrary to what is expected of the rank.
 These notices are, in increasing level of severity: